Our mission is to assist our clients to build vibrant authentic meaningful lives, based on what they value as important.

 Our highly qualified and experienced team is committed to providing a service which is mindful of and empathic towards the unique needs of rural people, their families, lifestyles and communities.

 Clients’ privacy and confidentiality are imperative (Link to confidentiality policy)

 Our practice operates from a convenient, rural location.
 Boort is situated halfway between the larger centres of Swan Hill and Bendigo, with an approximate 30-45 minute proximity to several small communities including Pyramid Hill, Kerang, Quambatook, Wedderburn, Korong Vale, Charlton, Wycheproof, Barham, Cohuna and Inglewood.

-Dr Naomi Malone is an counselling psychologist with a strong interest in working with perinatal, elderly, couples, and trauma populations.
+Dr Naomi Malone is an experienced counselling psychologist with a strong interest in working with perinatal, elderly, couples, and trauma populations.
 Through a variety of urban and rural settings, Naomi has developed a holistic, client-centred approach to psychology with a focus on connections between mind, body and lifestyle.